PoisotLab/ms_metaweb_perspectives/README.md

 species external to the original sample as well as within sample links (**F**).
-Within this context the predicted (and original) networks as well as the ecological predictors used (green boxes) are products that can be quantified through field measurements, whereas the embedded as well as imputed matrices are representative of a decomposition of the interaction networks](figures/conceptual_2.png){#fig:embedding}
+Within this context the predicted (and original) networks as well as the ecological predictors used (green boxes) are products that can be quantified through field measurements, whereas the embedded as well as imputed matrices (purple box) are representative of a decomposition of the interaction networks](figures/conceptual_2.png){#fig:embedding}

 # Graph embedding offers promises for the inference of potential interactions